 A Word to Parents of Young Children From Our Pastor

 When Terri and I visited a church early in our marriage, they stopped us at the door and informed us that we could not come into the worship service with our small child.
 At that time we had only one son.
 We were shocked.
 We dutifully took him to the children’s area, but after observing the situation ended up leaving and attending another church.
 I knew then, and am more convinced now that while it is more trouble for everyone, removing children from regular experiences of worshiping with all ages is a mistake.

 I am writing to encourage you not to miss an important opportunity.
-Bring your child with you to the Sunday morning worship service.
+Bring your child with you to the Saturday night or Sunday morning worship service.
 We are aware that many churches have a separate worship service for children (six years old and older).
 I am not writing to criticize nor deny that these services have their own unique advantages.
 But worshipping together for eighty minutes is one of the best things this side of heaven you and your children can do together.

 If your family is like most, you do not spend enough time together.
 You probably need to be cutting out some of the things that already impinge on your time to be with your children.
 Of all the things that it is wonderful to do together, nothing is of greater value than worship.

 This is your time to express the deepest values of your life.
 Your children need to see YOU doing that.
 Loving God.
 Singing to the Lord.
 Bowing in prayer with others seeking Him.
 Opening the Bible and carefully reading it along with others.
 Sensing the movement of God’s Spirit among His church.
 Trusting and giving and seeking God.

 You know that most of values your children will learn from you will not come from the “lectures” but from what they see in you.
 Please, do not rob them of seeing you delight in the Lord.

 Because they don’t understand it all or even very much, doesn’t mean you can’t use their questions to teach.
 Talking about something said or experienced in the worship every week, immediately following the service will be one of your best opportunities to teach your child more about God.